circleci/circleci-docs/jekyll/_cci2/orb-author.md

     git push origin master
     ```

-    For technical reasons, we can not automatically push this code.
     Once complete, return to the CLI window and confirm the changes have been pushed.

 6. The CLI will finish by automatically following the project on CircleCI and generating the first development version fo your orb for testing (a hello-world sample).